neuromodulation/py_neuromodulation/sphinx/introduction.rst

 * line length
 * and more...

-With a simple demonstration using random data, the following features can be calculated:

-include picture

 How can those features be used?
 -------------------------------

-The original intention for writing this toolbox was movement decoding from invasive brain signals [1]_.
+The original intention for writing this toolbox was movement decoding from invasive brain signals[1]_.
 The application however could be any neural decoding problem. py_neuromodulation offers wrappers around common pratice Machine Learning methods to efficiently analyze the estimated features.